Billi7676/abs_mn_install/Readme.md

 # Absolute coin (ABS) masternode install script

-This script is used to install a vps masternode of Absolute coin (ABS).
+This script is used to install (or update) a vps masternode of Absolute coin (ABS).

-The source of this script and documentation is ABS wiki on github found here:
+The source of this script and documentation is ABS wiki on github found here: https://github.com/absolute-community/absolute/wiki

-https://github.com/absolute-community/absolute/wiki
+In part 4 of this how-to will cover the automatic update of old masternodes.

 ## What you need